-Drupal happens to be very SEO friendly out of the box, but there are also advanced configuration options available to support a more sophisticated SEO strategy.
+Drupal is very SEO-friendly out of the box.
+There are also advanced configuration options available to support a more sophisticated SEO strategy.
 You can amplify your digital strategy by integrating your marketing tools and communication platforms directly with Drupal.
 And the 26% percent of other .edu sites using Drupal make integrating your university-specific tools to your website easier.

 The Drupal community is passionate about security and has an industry leading global security team to ensure your site is protected.

-Additionally, as the landscape of privacy rights changes around the world (most recently, GDPR), it’s in your best interest to stay on top of it and reduce the risk of being penalized for data collection practices.
+Additionally, as the landscape of privacy rights changes around the world, it’s in your best interest to stay on top of it and reduce the risk of being penalized for data collection practices.

-Have questions about how Drupal can benefit your university?
+Have questions about how Drupal and RainU can benefit your university?
 Let us know.
 We’d be happy to chat.